Today's Articles

 On this date in 1943, Mary Wells was born.
 She was a Black soul singer.

-Born in Detroit, Mary Esther Wells began singing at ten.
-In 1961 when she was about 18, she approached Berry Gordy (Motown Records founder) and convinced him to record her version of the song "Bye Bye Baby."
+Born in Detroit, Mary Esther Wells began singing at age ten.
+In 1961, when she was about 18, she approached Berry Gordy (the founder of Motown Records) and convinced him to record her version of the song "Bye Bye Baby."
 That recording, released as a single that year, began a long and prosperous career with Motown.
 She became famous for her solo vocals, touring the world with the Motown Revue.

 Wells resumed her career in 1978, doing nightclub acts, and was featured on Motown’s 25th-anniversary television show in 1983.
-In 1990 Wells, a smoker was diagnosed with terminal cancer of the larynx.
+In 1990, Wells, a smoker, was diagnosed with terminal cancer of the larynx.
 This unfortunate turning point in her life was a financial disaster for her.
-To cover her medical expenses, she sold her home in Los Angeles and had to resort to support from the fledging Rhythm and Blues Foundation.
+She sold her home in Los Angeles to cover her medical expenses and had to resort to support from the fledging Rhythm and Blues Foundation.
 Mary Wells died on July 26, 1992.

 To Become a Musician or Singer